Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 \subsection{The Iitaka fibration}

-An \emph{Iitaka fibration} of a compact irreducible reduced complex space \(M\) is a dominant rational map \(\rationalMap{M}{S}\) with connected fibers, whose generic fiber is smooth and irreducible, so that subvarieties of \(M\) on which the canonical bundle \(\cb{M}\) has zero Iitaka dimension lie in the fibers and, on the very general fiber, \(\cb{M}\) has zero Iitaka dimension \cite{Fujino:2020,Iitaka:1972,Lazarsfeld:2004}.
+An \emph{Iitaka fibration} of a compact irreducible reduced complex space \(M\) is a dominant rational map \(\rationalMap{M}{S}\) with connected fibers, whose generic fiber is smooth and irreducible, so that subvarieties of \(M\) on which the canonical bundle \(\cb{M}\) has zero Iitaka dimension lie in the fibers and, on the very general fiber, \(\cb{M}\) has zero Iitaka dimension \cite{Fujino:2020,Iitaka:1972}, \cite{Lazarsfeld:2004} p.~133 theorem~2.1.33.
 Any projective variety of nonnegative Kodaira dimension has a unique Iitaka fibration up to birational isomorphism \cite{Iitaka:1982} p.
 302 theorem 10.3 or \cite{Ueno:1975} p.
 58 theorem 5.10, which we denote by \(\rationalMap{M}{\Ii{M}}\).
-If some power of the canonical bundle is spanned by global sections, then there is a unique holomorphic Iitaka fibration, and its codomain \(\Ii{M}\) is the image of the \(\cb[p]{M}\)-maps
+If the canonical bundle is semiample (i.e.~some power of the canonical bundle is spanned by global sections), then there is a unique holomorphic Iitaka fibration, and its codomain \(\Ii{M}\) is the image of the \(\cb[p]{M}\)-maps